 It’s been a very good year for whiskey — with and without the “e”.
-While it’s not even fall yet, there are so many new bottlings to shake an empty glass at, it feels like an embarrassment of riches.
-There are long-awaited limited edition single malts.
-Beloved Japanese whiskies that have finally made it stateside.
-Inexpensive ryes that hit all the right notes.
+There were so many new bottlings to shake an empty glass at, it feels like an embarrassment of riches.
+Long-awaited limited edition single malts hit shelves.
+Beloved Japanese whiskies finally made it stateside.
+Inexpensive ryes hit all the right notes.
 As many of these bottles won’t last in stores long, we wanted to highlight them for you.
-Here, then, are our eight favorite whiskies of the year (so far.)
+Here, then, are our favorite whiskies of the year.

 Oh yes, we’ve been waiting for this – an single malt scotch whisky fully aged in rye, rather than ex-bourbon casks.
 Actually, we’ve been expecting it, since the folks at Glenmorangie hinted at it last year.
 Even with all that anticipation, Spios doesn’t disappoint.
 The Highland maker’s ninth “Private Edition,” Spios, Gaelic for spice, emits wonderfully inviting aromas of fruit and wood.
 A sip yields flavors of vanilla, pepper, and cinnamon while the finish will have you rushing out for another bottle before the limited edition is all gone.

 The Macallan Edition 4 is another limited release Scotch whisky you’ll want to pick up before it’s gone.
 The venerable maker uses a combination of whisky aged in sherry-seasoned European and American oak casks.
 A dram splashes notes of wood, vanilla and clove around your palette and might even inspire a malty pilgrimage to their breathtaking new distillery, which just opened for tours this year.